startups · 18 Aug 2022

 After discussion, you can make up a list of vital features for your MVP.
 This method can replace monotonous surveys with a fun game that can help you understand your users and load your MVP with high-impact features.

 Feature prioritization is an integral part of the mobile app development process.
-With over 11 years of experience, Orangesoft has helped many clients navigate the deep waters of mobile app development from an MVP to a full-scale product with millions of active users using two different approaches:
+With over 13 years of experience, Orangesoft has helped many startups navigate the deep waters of mobile app development from an MVP to a full-scale product with millions of active users using two different approaches:

-1. If the client does not know what features to launch their MVP with, our team starts from scratch.
-We will analyze the market, business, and target users to define the scope of the MVP and future backlog.
+- If the client does not know what features to launch their MVP with, our team starts from scratch with a discovery phase, where we analyze the market, business, and target users to define the scope of the MVP and future backlog.

-First, our business analysts (BAs) help analyze the market, outline challenges, and present the results to stakeholders.
+First, our business analysts help analyze the market, outline challenges, and present the results to stakeholders.
 They are the people who decide which strategy or framework to use for feature prioritization.
-BAs work closely with product owners in terms of forecasting and overseeing product development.
+Business analysts work closely with product owners in terms of forecasting and overseeing product development.

-Then, our project managers (PMs) organize the team and keep track of the project workflow.
-A PMs work includes:
+Then, our project managers organize the team and keep track of the project workflow.
+A project manager's work includes:

 Finally, the client’s participation in this process is extremely important.
 They help by providing industry knowledge and collecting valuable information about their target audience.